 Commissions, Spreads, and Other Costs

-Large funds and institutions have an upper hand and often bargain for better execution rates and margin.
+Large funds and institutions have the upper hand and often bargain for better execution rates and margins.
 And they get great deals.

 Whereas retail traders don’t have this luxury.
-In fact, we often end up paying huge commissions and broker fees.
+We often end up paying huge commissions and broker fees.
 However, many brokers have been going the route of $0 commissions.

 Better Information and Services

 Having large capital has its benefits.
 This includes access to the latest and best information before anyone else.
 And institutions and funds also have superior technology and terminals.